Coenicorn/DeGroeneWeide/backend/api/DOCS.md

 ## ![public](https://github.com/Coenicorn/DeGroeneWeide/blob/main/backend/docgen/public.png?raw=true) and ![private](https://github.com/Coenicorn/DeGroeneWeide/blob/main/backend/docgen/private.png?raw=true) routes

 The API also specified public and private routes.
-Public routes can be accessed by anyone that has access to the public site and/or server, and private routes can only be accessed with an API key
+Public routes can be accessed by anyone that has access to the public site and/or server, and private routes can only be accessed with an API key.
+Public routes are also rate-limited.

 ### dev environment